 Each stage has a specific purpose: to help you unwind, concentrate, and eventually achieve genuine change in how you think, feel, or behave.
 During the session, your hypnotherapist will assist you in exploring the power of language and imagery to tackle your symptoms, whether related to memory, thought, perception, sensation, emotion, or behaviour.
 As you come out of the session, you will return to your usual state of consciousness, feeling strengthened and prepared to face any obstacles that come your way.

 The number of sessions required may differ, but each is a move closer to your personal development and well-being.

 Let Hypnosis Support You

 We at MY NU WAYS!
-Programs are qualified and trained Hypnotherapist and Hypnosis Coaches (modern Eriksonian Hypnosis).
+Programs are qualified and trained Hypnotherapist and Hypnosis Coaches (modern Eriksonian hypnotherapy).

-Let Hypnosis support you in your development!
-We are combining Coaching with Hypnosis Suggestions and Affirmation in our Self Coaching Programs and Rapid Results Programs to achieve more effective outcome for our clients.
+Let us support you in your development!
+We are combining Coaching with Hypnotherapy, Hypnotic Suggestions and Affirmation in some of our Online Coaching Programs in our o achieve more effective outcomes for our clients.